-By carefully studying the information and data available, you can learn to uncover and identify patterns that can help you to correctly predict the future movement in price of assets.
-This is especially useful when it comes to short term expiry options.
-Technical analysis is not a new thing and has been used for many, many years in all sorts of trading.
+By carefully studying the information and data available, you can learn to uncover and identify patterns that can help you to predict the future movement in the price of assets correctly.
+The ability to predict the market is especially useful when it comes to short term expiry options.
+Technical analysis is not a new thing, and it has a proven track record in all sorts of trading.

 Over the years, and with the advent of technology, this has evolved to become a phenomenon with many strategies being developed based on the data and its use.
-Charts have become a major business and there are now several recognised charting strategies and software packages available to assist you with.
+Charts have become a significant business, and there are now several recognised charting strategies and software packages available to assist you.

-The more information you have and the greater your knowledge, the more power you have.
+The more information you have and the better your knowledge, the more power you have.

 What Affects Asset Prices

-With assets including oil, rice, coffee, gold, silver, currencies and many more available to trade binary options in, there are many factors that can affect the price of an asset.
+With assets including oil, rice, coffee, gold, silver, currencies and many more available to trade binary options in, many factors can affect the price of an asset.
 These incidents can sometimes impact prices significantly and often without warning.

 While the more localised factors such as company news, buyout rumours, executive and leadership changes can affect the price, so too can news stories, global security fears and other headlines.
 While technical analysis can help to predict movements based on past data, it can't help you if a natural disaster occurs in a major world city.

 These events can have a substantial impact on the markets around the globe and sometimes take some time to recover.
-Short term expiry options are less prone to these changes as they tend to happen in minutes but if you have intraday trades for example, an unexpected global event can have a disastrous impact on the price of assets resulting in some major losses.
+Short term expiry options are less prone to these changes as they tend to happen in minutes, but if you have intraday trades, for example, an unexpected global event can have a disastrous impact on the price of assets resulting in some significant losses.

 Why Analysis is Important

-Like anything, the more information you have and the greater your knowledge, the more power you have.
-This is especially true when it comes to binary options.
+Like anything, the more information you have and the better your knowledge, the more power you have.
+The saying, knowledge is power is especially true when it comes to binary options.
 The more information that can be digested and applied to your trades, the more successful you are likely to be.
-For those that are new to binary options and trading in lesser volumes, often decisions can be made based on emotion or a feeling.
+For those that are new to binary options and trading in smaller volumes, often decisions can be made based on emotion or a feeling.

 You may rely on a gut instinct to predict the prices without anything to substantiate the decisions made.
 In this instance, it is more of a gamble than a science.
 Using the analytical information available allows for better, more informed decisions.
-You can learn to develop your own strategies and to have more evidence to base decisions on.
+You can learn to develop your strategies and to have more evidence to base on which to base your decisions.

-If you want to become a better trader and make real money out of it if then you are going to need to use technical analysis and all the trading indicators that are available.
-Whether you are a serious investor or a hobby trader, making full use of the statistics and past trends will advance both your knowledge and success.
+If you want to become a better trader and make real money out of it if then you are going to need to use technical analysis and all the available trading indicators, whether you are a serious investor or a hobby trader, making full use of the statistics and past trends will advance both your knowledge and success.
 The more success you have, the more you will enjoy it.

 How to Analyse The Markets

 The key to effectively analysing the markets is to use the right indicators and tools.
-Charts are a big part of this and most traders use them in their various formats.
-From line charts to candlestick charts and many more, most brokers offer some sort of charting tool as part of the package when opening an account.
-While these will offer a fair amount of information, there are alternatives.
+Charts are a big part of this, and most traders use them in their various formats.
+From line charts to candlestick charts and many more, most brokers offer some charting tool as part of the package when opening an account.
+While these will provide a fair amount of information, there are alternatives.

-More detailed charting software is available from external sources for.
+More detailed charting software is available from external sources.
 Considering your trading strategies and tools will also depend on which types of assets you choose to trade in.
-For currency pairs, perhaps consider the Pivot Point strategy while if you are day trading in commodities then you may select the CCI (Commodity Channel Index).
+For currency pairs, perhaps consider the Pivot Point strategy while if you are day trading in commodities, then you may select the CCI (Commodity Channel Index).

-The important thing to bear in mind is that no-one becomes an expert overnight and that no one tool will be suitable for everything.
+The critical thing to bear in mind is that no one becomes an expert overnight and that no one tool will be suitable for everything.
 Start with simple charts, get familiar with them, use them to help with trading small volumes and then expand your knowledge and use of analysis as you progress.

 Shelly is proud of her current position as Head of Brand for a well-known organisation that owns several brokerages in the trading sector.
 She’s consulted for us since 2015 and readers can benefit from her insider knowledge of how brokers work.
 Learn more.